raganwald/braythwayt.com/_posts/2013-04-03-i-am-obviously-pissed.md

 tags: [noindex]
 ---

-> Apparently, women are sensitive, delicate creatures who must be shielded from coarse language lest they abandon their dreams of becoming a software developer and seek the shelter of being a stay-at-home-mom.--[some random Internet Troll](http://www.globalnerdy.com/2013/04/02/programmers-being-dicks-and-other-related-tales/#comments)
+> Apparently, women are sensitive, delicate creatures who must be shielded from coarse language lest they abandon their dreams of becoming a software developer and seek the shelter of being a stay-at-home-mom.—[some random Internet Troll](http://www.globalnerdy.com/2013/04/02/programmers-being-dicks-and-other-related-tales/#comments)

 Hey sexist jerkwads, just stop that.
 It's a shit argument, and you ought to know better.